 Construction Project Manager Job Description

-Construction Project Manager Duties
+Construction Project Manager Duties and Responsibilities

 As a project continues, construction managers typically confer with supervisors or other managers to monitor construction progress, including worker productivity and compliance with building and safety codes.
-Because they must ensure that a project is completed according to schedule, managers must resolve problems that arise due to inclement weather, emergencies or other issues that may cause delays.
+Because they must ensure that a project is completed according to schedule, managers must resolve problems that arise due to inclement weather, emergencies, or other issues that may cause delays.

 Construction Project Manager Requirements

-Increasingly, construction project managers are expected to have a bachelor's degree in a construction-related field, such as building science, construction management or civil engineering, as opposed to just having industry experience.
-However, years of construction experience still is needed for entry into this profession and can be gained through working as an intern, craftworker or supervisor on a construction job.
+Increasingly, construction project managers are expected to have a bachelor's degree in a construction-related field, such as building science, construction management, or civil engineering, as opposed to just having industry experience.
+However, years of construction experience still is needed for entry into this profession and can be gained through working as an intern, craftworker, or supervisor on a construction job.